-I’m currently conducting a survey with men {or husbands in particular} that asks, What makes opening up and confessing to a mate or girlfriend so difficult?
+I’m currently conducting a survey with men (or husbands) that asks, What makes opening up and confessing to a mate or girlfriend so difficult?
 I only have a small number who’ve responded so far, but the answers to this one question have revealed a glaringly apparent fear of rejection.
 The sad fact is that sometimes a spouse or offender will not only reject us, but will use our confessions against us.

 Truly confession can feel like handing your angry mate a loaded gun, all the while you’ve got a bulls-eye painted on your chest.